munckymagik/python-template/README.md

 1. Optionally adjust `python_version` in the `[requires]` section of the `Pipfile` to match the version of Python you are using
-2. Rename the `projname` folder and `bin/projexe` file to suit your real project name
+2. Rename the `projname` folder to suit your real project name
 3. Search and replace all occurrences of `projname` with your new project name

 ## Set up